black-bits/laravel-api-consumer/README.md

 A Shape represents an Object returned by an Endpoint and allows you to e.g. transform or validate the Object's properties.

+### Disclaimer
+_This package is currently in development and is not production ready._

 ## Installation

-You can install the package via composer:
+You can install the package via composer

 ```bash
 composer require black-bits/laravel-api-consumer